MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Rules-used-by-the-Windows-Server-2012-Essentials-Best-Practices-Analyzer--BPA--Tool.md

 ### NT Backup is installed
  **Issue:**  The Windows NT Backup program is installed on the server.

- **Impact:**  --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials uses Windows Server Backup.
+ **Impact:**   Windows Server 2012 Essentials uses Windows Server Backup.
 If the Windows NT Backup program is also installed, conflicts can exist between the two backup programs.
 This can cause the Windows Server Backup process to fail.
 The conflicts might also prevent you from using a backup to restore the server.

  **Resolution:** To resolve this Issue: , uninstall the NT Backup program from the server.

 ### IIS does not own port 80 (0.0.0.0:80) or port 443 (0.0.0.0:443)
  **Issue:**  Internet Information Services (IIS) does not own port 80 (0.0.0.0:80) or Port 443.
 These ports are currently bound by other applications.

- **Impact:**  --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials web applications require the use of port 80 and port 443 to make services available to users.
-If another process or application is already using port 80 or port 443, the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials web applications cannot run.
+ **Impact:**   Windows Server 2012 Essentials web applications require the use of port 80 and port 443 to make services available to users.
+If another process or application is already using port 80 or port 443, the  Windows Server 2012 Essentials web applications cannot run.
 If this occurs, Remote Web Access and other applications are not available to users.

  **Resolution:**  To resolve this Issue: , either uninstall the application that is already using port 80 or port 443, or assign that application to a different port.

 ### The default website is not running
- **Issue:**  The default website is not running in your --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials environment.
+ **Issue:**  The default website is not running in your  Windows Server 2012 Essentials environment.

- **Impact:**  --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials web applications require the use of the default website.
+ **Impact:**   Windows Server 2012 Essentials web applications require the use of the default website.
 If the default website is not running, Remote Web Access and other applications are not available to users.

  **Resolution:**